$48,448Average Value$34Average Price per Sq Ft4Homes For Sale

 Warm summers, chilly winters and ongoing flood prevention

-Summer temperatures are generally in the high 80s, and winters can range from the high 30s to the low 40s.The neighborhood, and city at large, is known for flooding.
+Summer temperatures are generally in the high 80s, and winters can range from the high 30s to the low 40s.The neighborhood, and city at large, are known for flooding.
 The Little Conemaugh River was the site of the city’s devastating 1889 flood as well as another major flood in 1977.
 There are levees among the Little Conemaugh and Stonycreek Rivers and regular city projects to remove sediment from the water.

 GreatSchools: